Mobile Multi-View Object Image Search: Introduction

-In this work, we investigate the benefits of multi-view object queries and databases, and best ways to fuse the information coming from multi-view images.
-Multi-view queries need special treatment to combine multiple query/database images using early/late fusion strategies~\cite{EarlyLateFusion,Fusion}.
-We show through experiments that multi-view images in query and/or database improve retrieval precision significantly, at a cost of modest increase in computation time due to the increase in the number of images to be processed.
+To the best of our knowledge, there is no work describing a multi-view object image search system, addressing these issues.
+We show through extensive experiments that multi-view queries and/or databases improve retrieval precision significantly, over both single view and multi-image queries, at a cost of modest increase in computation time due to the increase in the number of images to be processed.

-To demonstrate the benefits of multi-view search, we built a mobile visual search system based on client-server architecture (cf. Figure~\ref{fig:System-Architecture}) and using the well-known bag-of-visual-words (BoW) approach~\cite{14,15}.
-We performed extensive experiments on both single and multi-view object image databases with single and multi-view queries using various fusion strategies and various similarity functions.
-The major contributions of this work can be summarized as follows:
+To demonstrate the benefits of multi-view search, we built a mobile visual search system based on client-server architecture (cf. Figure~\ref{fig:System-Architecture}), using the well-known bag-of-visual-words (BoW) approach~\cite{14,15}.
+We constructed a multi-view object image database and performed extensive experiments on both single and multi-view object image databases with single, multi-image and multi-view queries using various similarity functions and fusion strategies, and presented the results in a systematic way.

-\begin{itemize} \item We compare various similarity functions for single view queries on a publicly available single view object image dataset~\cite{Caltech256}. \item We provide a comprehensive analysis of early and late fusion strategies for multi-image and multi-view queries on the single view object image dataset, and compare their performance with the single view queries. \item We compare the performance of multi-view and single view queries on a new, multi-view object image dataset, in which each object has multi-view images.
-We also compare the running times of single and multi-view queries. \end{itemize}